laravel/docs/valet.md

 <a name="the-serves-method"></a>
 #### The `serves` Method

 The `serves` method should return `true` if your driver should handle the incoming request.
 Otherwise, the method should return `false`.
-So, within this method you should attempt to determine if the given `$sitePath` contains a project of the type you are trying to serve.
+So, within this method, you should attempt to determine if the given `$sitePath` contains a project of the type you are trying to serve.

 For example, let's imagine we are writing a `WordPressValetDriver`.
 Our `serves` method might look something like this: